-Phase Construction Activity Description 2 Construction Activities Existing vegetation and topsoil within earthworks areas will be stripped in accordance with current vegetation management plan (if required).
-No stockpiles, haul roads or track will be established in areas other than shown on the plans or approved by the Superintendent; Works are to be planned to ensure that the minimum area of the site is disturbed at any one time; Earthworks will commence, including the cut operations in the borrow area within the Western Borrow Area and Precinct 11 (if required) to facilitate the filling of Precincts 3, 4, 5 and Part Precinct 6; Material will be transported from the Western Borrow Area and Precinct 11 (if required) to Precincts 3, 4, 5 and Part Precinct 6 via haul roads established to facilitate the material import; Formalised overland flow channels will be stabilised to prevent erosion and scour; Earthworks will be undertaken in a timely manner, then topsoiled, seeded/grassed and mulched immediately on completion.
+Phase Construction Activity Description Works are to be planned to ensure that the minimum area of the site is disturbed at any one time; Earthworks to facilitate the filling of the associated precincts; Material will be transported from borrow areas within the area covered by this CEMP including the Western Borrow Area via haul roads established to facilitate the material import; Formalised overland flow channels will be stabilised to prevent erosion and scour; Earthworks will be undertaken in a timely manner, then topsoiled, seeded/grassed and mulched immediately on completion.
 Site stabilisation will be carried out progressively as works are completed; Silt fences will be provided downstream of stockpiles; Following the construction of stormwater drainage, inlet protection will be provided to all inlets; and Services will be progressively established as the earthworks progress.
 3 Post Construction On the completion of the lots the sediment fencing will remain installed and removal of the fencing will only be permitted once seed strike and grass coverage is achieved and approved by the Superintendent; and Once road sealing and landscaping of verge areas have been undertaken, general inlet protection works will be removed where approved by the Superintendent.